 An important feature of CST is the attention given to the body's fascial system since the dura mater is the core of this system.
-This scaffolding network has been and is continually being researched.30-33The most important facts relating to fascia from a CST perspective are its tensile strength in the order of up to 7,000 pounds per square inch and its continuity throughout the body.
+This scaffolding network has been and is continually being researched.
+The most important facts relating to fascia from a CST perspective are its tensile strength in the order of up to 7,000 pounds per square inch and its continuity throughout the body.
 Restrictive patterns within the fascia translate their forces in unique ways throughout the system.
 These unique patterns of adaptation are thought to be related to the pre-lesional state prior to a trauma such as a fall or car accident.
 In other words, each trauma that the body is unable to dissipate will be adapted into the system in some way.
 When the body is overwhelmed with trauma or unable to adapt further, pain and dysfunction occur.

 CST uses the palpation of the CSR throughout the body to locate and treat these restrictive patterns.
 Restrictions can reside within the cranium that over time are translated into distant parts of the body.
 The opposite can occur as well.
 Restrictions in the head causing headaches may be related to fascial tensions within the mediastinal walls or respiratory diaphragm as this fascial plane continues in a superior direction as the pre-vertebral fascia attaching onto the sphenoid within the cranial vault.

-Mary Ellen Clark, a former Olympic high diver recounts her experience of CST in a popular magazine.
-Suffering from vertigo, she was unable to pursue her dream of competing in the Olympic Games held in Atlanta.
-Although she had access to the latest in diagnostic technology and the best evidence-based treatments as a member of the elite athletic team, her symptoms persisted.
+22 23 latest in diagnostic technology and the best evidence-based treatments as a member of the elite athletic team, her symptoms persisted.
 At the suggestion of a friend, a skeptical Mary Ellen consulted a practitioner of craniosacral therapy.
 The therapist found multiple restrictions throughout the fascial system one of which included her right knee.
 Once, this particular area released, her vertigo began to subside.
 During the treatment, Mary Ellen was unable to recount any injury to her knee.
 Later, she recalled falling on her knee as a child.
 It is thought that the knee restriction translated forces over the course of 10 years into the tentorium cerebelli and dura mater lining the temporal bone.
 The inner ear mechanism is housed within the temporal bones and it is postulated that the restrictions were enough to alter the position of the temporal bone and create faulty feedback from the endolymph within the semicircular canals.
-Ms. Clark was able to return to competition and won a bronze medal for the USA after being treated with CST.
+Ms. Clark was able to return to competition and won a bronze medal for the USA after being treated with CST.24